Filter Infographics:

 Good news for women with HIV: it’s safe to use all forms of birth control.

-Protecting a Baby from HIV.
+Protecting a Baby From HIV.

 Learn about ways to prevent perinatal transmission of HIV.